isomerpages/astar-nrp/_who-we-are/02-partners.md

 Listed below is a list of companies that NRP is doing projects with.

-Visit the [ecosystem partners](/industry/ecoparts) page instead, to see the full list of partners from the local ecosystem!
+Visit the [ecosystem partners](/industry/ecoparts) page to see the full list of partners from the local ecosystem!

 {% include partners.html partners=site.data.projparts %}